Fifteen Years On - Examining the Evolution of John McLaughlin’s Compositional Style

 Presentation Themes

-In this talk I will explore compositions off both albums to understand the overall compositional style of John McLaughlin, and the subtle differences in the different time frames of the albums.
-There are are four ideas that underpin the talk:
+This talk explores compositions from both albums to understand John McLaughlin’s overall compositional style and the subtle differences across different time frames.
+Four ideas underpin the talk:

 1. Using a multi-metric approach to time

-2. The use of Voice Leading to create rapid modulation and create ambiguity in underlying tonality
+2. The use of voice leading to create rapid modulation and ambiguity in underlying tonality

 Different jazz musicians approach time in various ways.
 For example, Keith Jarrett and late-period John Coltrane often displace notes across the beat to create rhythmic tension.
-A clear example of this can be heard in Jarrett’s performance of Someday My Prince Will Come (Example 5 in the presentation, from bar 143 in transcription).
+A clear example of this can be heard in Jarrett’s performance of Someday My Prince Will Come (transcription, bar 143).

 Another approach involves layering contrasting time feels rather than simply shifting note placement.
-There are many different conceptions of time in jazz.
-For instance, John McLaughlin uses a multi-layered approach to rhythm, combining complex subdivisions and polyrhythms to create intricate textures.
+John McLaughlin uses a multi-layered approach to rhythm, combining complex subdivisions and polyrhythms to create intricate textures.

 E9(sus4 add13) → D9(sus4 add13) → B7#5 → Bbm9(b5) → Ab/Bb